 Where do recommendations appear?

-Recommended publications are presented to your new readers in three places:
+Recommended publications are shown to your new readers in three places:

-1. In the subscribe flow, your recommendations are presented to readers after they subscribe to your publication.
+1. In the subscribe flow, your recommendations are presented to readers after subscribing to your publication.

 2. On your publication's homepage.